sl1453/sl1453.github.io/index.md

   - "/assets/img/cover2.jpg" : "Georgetown & Me"
   - "/assets/img/cover3.jpg" : "Opera Performance Debut"
 ---
-Welcome to my little corner, Asteroid B-678! 🪐
+Welcome to my little Asteroid B-678! 🪐

 I'm Shican, friends also call me Claire.
 I recently graduated with a Ph.D.🎓 in biology from Georgetown University.
 Before you click away thinking it's all serious and science-y here, let me tell you why you should stick around!